Engin-Boot/pong-stage-patreshubham94/Stage1/Menu.md

   When: Player opt for change game properties.

-  Then: Display them Menu sction which contains properties that player can change.
+  Then: Display them Menu section which contains properties that player can change.